veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - New Feature: You can now upgrade addons with `update_addons: true` on VM start (this will cause the VM to be force-stopped and suspended state to be lost)
 - **Breaking Change:** Packer 1.7.0 is now a requirement!

-### Anka GitLab Runner 1.2.1 - Dec 28th, 2020
+### Anka GitLab Runner 1.3.0 - Apr 23rd, 2021
-- Bug Fix: Description quotes were breaking help/flag listing [PR](https://github.com/veertuinc/gitlab-runner/pull/8)
+- Improvement: Upgraded gitlab-runner core to 13.11.0
+- New Feature: Added `ANKA_NODE_GROUP` ENV so you can change the target node group in your variables section in the YAML

 ### Anka VM GitHub Action v1.3.1 - Apr 7th, 2021
 - Security patches